MoiraCorp/Compliance-Testing-Fairness-Assessment-using-R/step5/README.md

 > <em>grp_modified <- read.table("grp_modified.csv", header=TRUE, sep=",")</em>

+### Comparing the Retained and Dismissed groups of companies for testing the "fairness" of the selection process

+This experiment is meant to test the usability of the company classification based on their PermID "Intelligent Tagging" scores.
+It is using the section of the sections of the questionnaire named: "Status".
+It is aiming at providing an answer to the question:<br>
+	**"Does it exist a bias in the way Basinghall Partners retains or dismisses a particular startup after it has submitted its statement of interest?"**<br>
+This is what we have called "fairness analysis".
+In other words, based on the classification presented above, is it possible to demonstrate that the selection of dossiers processed is an unbiased (i.d., fair) process?

+#### Determining the amount of similiraties between the Retained and Dismissed groups through their PermID characterisation

+In order to test this hypothesis, we have separated the population of startups in two sub-groups:
+		- Dismissed: for Status, 21.
+Discontinued or 22.
+Dismissed
+		- Retained: for all the other values of Status

 > <em>\# Composite plot of ellipses with status</em><br>
 > <em>grp <- as.factor(grp_modified$GrwithStat)</em><br>
 > <em>\# Here we want to have the ellipses of Status=Dismissed in grey</em><br>